 How masters save companies

-In order to make theory and practice serve the tasks set by the companies, the practical trainer Olga Makarova, associate professor of Finance department, Ph.D., MBA, who has been managing financial services of international companies for more than 15 years and still is involved in consulting, was involved in project management.
-A significant part of the success is laid at the stage of selecting project proposals, that is to say agreement with companies on topics and expected results - long work of the Centre for Corporate Partnerships and Supervisor of the Master's Programme in Finance, Associate Professor Varvara Nazarova, PhD in Finance, leader of SEM research and corporate programmes.
+In order to make theory and practice serve the tasks set by the companies, the practicing professor - Olga Makarova, associate professor of Finance department, Ph.D., MBA, who has been managing financial services and consulting of international companies for more than 15 years, is involved in project management.
+But this is already at the stage of working on the projects.
+And a significant part of the success is laid at the stage of selecting project proposals, i.e. agreement with companies on topics and expected results - long work of the Centre for Corporate Partnerships and the Head of the Master's Programme in Finance, Associate Professor Varvara Nazarova, PhD in Finance, leader of SEM’s research and corporate programmes.

-All these resources are usually inaccessible to companies for finding solutions, time is always short and the business environment raises new questions.
-So companies are waiting for projects and real help from students, and the SEM only has to prepare this help.
+All these resources are usually inaccessible to companies for finding solutions, time is always short and the business environment raises one new question after another.
+So companies are waiting for student projects and real help from students, and the SEM only has to manage to prepare this help in time.